zhangce/kbp/README.md

 1. Load data from provided database dump
 2. Extract entity mentions from sentences
-3. Extract lexical and syntactic features for relation mentions (entity mentions pairs in the same sentence)
+3. Extract lexical and syntactic features from relation mentions (entity mentions pairs in the same sentence)
 4. Extract candidates for coreferent mentions
 5. Extract features for entity linking (linking Freebase entities to mentions in text)
 6. Generate positive and negative training examples for relation mentions